About the degree programme

 • Philosophy has been taught at the University since its foundation in 1583.
 Edinburgh was the centre of the Scottish Enlightenment and has a distinguished place in the history of philosophy.

-• You will have a choice of more than 40 option courses in Years 3 and 4 in all the main branches of philosophy.
+• You can expect a choice of more than 40 option courses in Years 3 and 4 in all the main branches of philosophy.

 • As the historical home of David Hume and Adam Smith, the city of Edinburgh has long been, and remains, a fitting place to study philosophy.